Project Onboarding Procedure

 Prerequisites

-To report test metrics for a project, ensure the following requirements are met:
+To report test metrics for a repository, contributors must ensure the following requirements are met:

-• Test results must be in JUnit format.
+• Test results must be in JUnit XML format.

 • Coverage results must be in JSON format.